 Unusual Options Activity Insight: Occidental Petroleum

-Occidental Petroleum (NYSE:OXY) shares experienced unusual options activity on Thursday.
-The stock price moved up to $32.31 following the option alert.
+On Friday, shares of Occidental Petroleum (NYSE:OXY) saw unusual options activity.
+After the option alert, the stock price moved down to $32.68.

 - Sentiment: BULLISH